-Ravi was the founder and CEO of a medium-sized company (500 employees).
-He built this company from scratch, so was very passionate about the new business domain and market he was creating, and keen on changing the complete landscape in India in this domain.
-His goals included ensuring better treatment and compensation for the workers in the industry, so he was well-liked by his employees.
+Ravi was the founder and CEO of a medium-sized company with 500 employees.
+He built this company from scratch and was very passionate about the new business domain and market he was creating.
+He was keen on changing the complete market landscape in India in this domain.
+His goals were rapid growth while ensuring better treatment and compensation for the workers in the industry.
+Because of this, it was not surprising that he was well-liked by his employees.

-The time came when Ravi needed funding to further grow the company.
-It was relatively easy for him to convince the investors with his excellent business model, his proven track record and his obvious passion for the business.
-However, once the deal was done and the new directors were installed on the board, there were challenges.
-Ravi was used to making all the decisions intuitively, guided by his passion, and he felt that had been a major factor in his success.
-He felt the funding company did not really understand his business and thus could not add value.
+Ravi was used to making all the decisions intuitively, guided by his passion, and he felt that this had been a major factor in his success.
+He felt the investment company did not really understand his business and any contributions by their directors could not add any value to HIS business.

-The stated objective was to mediate the conflict between the various directors on the board.
-Ravi had been in conflict with them quite frequently and the board members felt they were all wasting valuable time and energy on fruitless discussions.
+The stated coaching objective was to mediate the dispute between Ravi and the various directors on the board.
+Ravi had been in conflict with them quite frequently to the point where the board members felt they were all wasting valuable time and energy on unproductive discussions.

 Increasing self awareness

-Ravi became aware of how he reacted to authority figures and how he had just put the other directors into that category, even though they were his peers now and that meant he could leverage the mutual respect between them.
+Thanks to our executive coaching process, Ravi became aware of how negatively he reacted to authority figures and how his subconscious inclination had led him to place the other directors into that same category, even though they were his peers now.

 Understanding and accepting the challenges

-Ravi realized that he could benefit from the new perspectives that the other directors offered.
-It didn’t mean that he had to agree with them every time, it certainly didn’t mean that he had to just do whatever they said, it just meant that he listened to them carefully, weighed their opinion seriously and finally also had to think about his own point of view more carefully, so he could defend it.
+Due to our executive coaching process, Ravi not only started listening to the other directors.
+He realized that he could benefit from the new perspectives that were offered.
+This, of course, didn’t mean that he had to agree with them every time and it certainly didn’t mean that he had to just do whatever they said.

 Falling back on strengths